phpmyadmin/phpmyadmin/config.rst

     :type: integer
     :default: 100

-    The maximum number of database names to be displayed in the database list.
+    The maximum number of database names to be displayed in the main panel's database list.

 .. config:option:: $cfg['MaxNavigationItems']